BenjiTrapp/http-request-smuggling-lab/lab-2-varnish/README.md

 After performing a successfull handshake, the client or backend can transfer data using WebSocket frames.
 Intressting to know is that there are multipe kinds of frames.
 Each frame has a field `opcode` which tells more about its type.

-**What's important that client must do a so-called client-to-server masking!** Masking is done to mitigate potential attacks on the infrastructure that proxies the WebSocket connections between client and backend.
-As pointed in RFC 6455, there was a [research](http://www.adambarth.com/papers/2011/huang-chen-barth-rescorla-jackson.pdf) done that showed a proof for cache poisoning attacks against proxies in case client doesn't perform client-to-server masking.
-This also leads to a possible HTTP smuggling attack.
+When ever you build something with WebSockets: **Itt's important that a client must perform a so-called client-to-server masking!** Masking is done to mitigate potential attacks on the infrastructure, that proxies the WebSocket connections between client and backend.
+As pointed in RFC 6455, there was a [research](http://www.adambarth.com/papers/2011/huang-chen-barth-rescorla-jackson.pdf) done that showed a proof for cache poisoning attacks against proxies in case the client doesn't perform a client-to-server masking.
+This will also lead to a possible successful HTTP smuggling attack.